 - MAT-144 COLLEGE MATHEMATICS: The course covers mathematics that matter in modern society.
 Key areas of focus include financial literacy, numerically based decision making, growth, scale and numerical applications.
 The course applies basic college-level mathematics to real-life problems and is appropriate for students whose majors do not require college algebra or higher. - MAT-154 APPLICATIONS OF COLLEGE ALGEBRA: This course is designed to prepare learners to integrate fundamental mathematical concepts with the critical and quantitative thinking needed to solve workplace-related problems.
 The course is founded upon a functional and technological approach to algebra.
-Topics include functions, algebraic and exponential equations, systems, matrices, probability and statistics.
-Emphasis is placed on developing students' understanding of mathematical representation and logical reasoning to solve real-world problems.
+Topics include functions and their graphs; polynomial, rational, exponential and logarithmic functions; algebraic and exponential equations; and probability.
+Emphasis is placed on developing students' understanding of mathematical representation and logical reasoning to solve practical problems.
 Prerequisite: Grade of C or better in MAT-110.